219-design/qt-qml-project-template-with-ci/README.md

 2. Visually inspect the file `tools/ci/provision.sh` to learn which `apt` packages are required.
-Use your own preferred `apt` commands or equivalent methods to install those required packages. (`provision.sh` is executed on the Bitbucket docker instance prior to running the continuous integration build-and-test routines)
+Use your own preferred `apt` commands or equivalent methods to install those required packages. (`provision.sh` is executed on the github docker instance prior to running the continuous integration build-and-test routines)

 3. In a terminal, run `build_app.sh`